tiffanyfay/bootiful-kubernetes-operators-workshop/workshop/content/exercises/reconciler.md

 The Kubernetes Java Client provides related classes for all the out-of-the-box Kubernetes resources like deployments (V1Deployment), services (V1Service) etc.

-Now we'll construct a `V1ConfigMap` object containing all the required information for Kubernetes to create a `ConfigMap` resource including the individual greeting as HTML for a Foo.
+Now we'll construct a `V1ConfigMap` object containing all the required information for Kubernetes to create a `ConfigMap` resource, including the individual greeting as HTML for a Foo.

 ```editor:insert-lines-before-line
 file: ~/controller/src/main/java/io/spring/controller/FooReconciler.java